MySQL locks and Redmine collapsing

 SHOW ENGINE INNODB STATUS\G as soon as the issue occurs again?

-#5 Updated by Toshi MARUYAMA about 5 years ago
+#5 Updated by Toshi MARUYAMA over 5 years ago

 Try increase max pool size.

-#8 Updated by Etienne Massip about 5 years ago
+#8 Updated by Etienne Massip over 5 years ago

 You can identify long running requests: